A proof of a permutation-inverse bent-function conjecture: Abstract

-where $\Tr_{q^2}$ denotes the absolute trace from $\fqq$ to $\ftwo$.
-In this paper, we determine all Walsh values of $f_{\alpha}$ and their multiplicities.
-In particular, $f_{\alpha}$ is bent if and only if $\alpha$ is a noncube in $\fq$, proving a conjecture of Li, Li, Helleseth, and Qu.
-The $\beta\in\fq$ part of the spectrum is handled by an elementary finite-field argument, whereas the $\beta\in\fqq\setminus\fq$ part is reduced to a Hadamard problem on the trace-zero space.
-We then identify the resulting word with a normalized odd-dimensional shortened Kerdock shell in the noncube case and with a normalized first shortened Delsarte--Goethals shell in the cube case.
-To make the external shell input independently checkable, we separate the finite-field dictionary from the cited shell theorem and verify directly the degenerate case $e=2$.
-As an application, we show that a recent cyclotomic family of Xie, Li, Wang, and Zeng is the same construction in different coordinates.
+We prove that $f_{\alpha}$ is bent if and only if $\alpha$ is not a cube in $\fq$, thereby proving a conjecture of Li, Li, Helleseth, and Qu.
+The proof computes the Walsh values on $\fq$ directly and treats the complementary parameters by reducing them to a two-variable exponential sum.
+A binary Hasse congruence, proved by a finite carry analysis together with a projective-frame cancellation for the only large recurrent component, forces the outside Walsh coefficients in the noncubic case to be $\pm q$.
+As an application, we identify a recent cyclotomic family of Xie, Li, Wang, and Zeng with the same construction in different coordinates and thereby prove their conjecture.